Svetozar Marković: Serbia in the East

 He opened his literary career in June 1872 by a work on Srbija na istoku ("Serbia in the East"), published in Novi Sad, wherein he analyses the history of Serbia, interpreting the Serbian society before the First Serbian Uprising of 1804 as a society divided not so much on religious lines as by class.
 Marković argued that the Serbian revolt against the Ottomans had a social character rather than a religious one.
 He saw the social organization of the Serbian peasants who played the leading role in eventual successful overthrow of Ottoman rule as insufficient to prevent the new state becoming a despotism which soon brought to life a parasitic bureaucracy.

 Marković argued that growth of Serbia while this bureaucracy was in control would not lead to greater freedom, but merely strengthen the power of that bureaucracy.
 As an alternative to this Marković advocated democratic federalism.
 Marković idealized the old Balkan family structure, the zadruga, and believed that the state should merely serve to coordinate the activities of opštine, or small communities organized on the zadruga principle.
 In fact, he preferred a federal and revolutionary Serbia:

-At the time Marković was making an intensive study of socialism.
-And, from this framework for an analyses of Serbia came the basis for the growth of a movement of which Marković became the spiritual father and which years later, according to some, would become the Serbian Democratic Party under the leadership of Dimitrije Tucović.

 Return to Serbia

 As an exile, Marković had carried on his former line of thought and activity.
 Owing to his political activities in Novi Sad, Marković was expelled by the Hungarian authorities, but was promptly arrested upon his arrival in Serbia.
-He was already known in Eastern Europe by his book, Serbia in the East, which had been published recently (1872).
+He was already known in Eastern Europe by his book, Serbia in the East.
 The new Prime Minister, Jovan Ristić, immediately released him.
 Ristić owed his position to the whim of Prince Milan, and as a result, was opposed by both the liberals and the conservatives.
 Ristić hoped that releasing Marković would keep the socialists off his back.

 On 8 November 1873, a new newspaper, Javnost ("The Public") began publication in Kragujevac with Marković as editor.
-Marković was initially quite gentle on the new conservative government that had come to power only a few weeks before Javnost began publication.

-Javnosts criticism quickly became more strident.
-The government lost patience and on 8 January 1874, Marković was arrested, even though he had handed over editorship by then.
-In the meanwhile, his supporters were running another newspaper, Glas Javnosti, which was started in anticipation of Javnost being banned.
+Although critical of the regime, it was less bombastic than Radenik.
+On 8 January 1874 however, the government arrested Marković.